tanveer19/A12-karate-camp-client/README.md

-b712-summer-camp-client-side-tanveer19

-Assignment 12

-Website name : Karate Camp
+A12-karate-camp-client

-Minimum 5 points of your website features:
+website features:

 1. popular instructors in home page
 2. showing all users of website after going to dashboard
-3. add class
+3. add karate class
 4. sign up / login in website
 5. info about kyokushin karate